Kettle Valley Tour

 – After a morning exploring the dirt roads of the KVR we hit a great flowy paved section on the way to Logan Lake.

-– The last part of the day venture’s up to Tunkwa Provincial Park, and then over Deadman Vidette road to take in the Hoodoo’s Rock formations that look like ghosts that overlook the valley.
+– The last part of the day venture’s up to Tunkwa Provincial Park, and then up to see the Hoodoo’s Rock formations that look like ghosts that overlook the valley.
 This red dusty road twists and turns its way back to cache creek before following the 300+ scenic Duffey road back to Pemberton.